masautt/typescript-compiler-showcase/as1/README.md

 ## 5. Shortcomings

 We have several unit and integration tests in the `./src/tests` folder.
 If our lexer fails any requirements, it's probably not being tested for.
 If you find any missing requirements, we will be sure to test for them again in Assignment 2.

+We did plan a better implementation of the IDLE, but we ran into some inconsistencies with the CLI library we used.
+We're planning on improving this on the next project.